Lockjaw (album)

 Lockjaw is the second studio album by American rock band Dance Hall Crashers.
-Produced by the band themselves, Stoker and Rob Cavallo, the album was released on August 29, 1995, in the United States by (510) Records, an imprint of MCA Records.
+Produced by the band, Stoker, and Rob Cavallo, the album was released on August 29, 1995, in the United States by (510) Records, an imprint of MCA Records.

+Background

+"Go" was previously released as a cassette single in early 1994 exclusively to Hawaii.
+A 2024 limited re-release of the album, described by the band as a 29½th anniversary release, includes the unreleased songs "American Dream" and "Footsteps," along with "Punk Rock Boy" and "Truly Comfortable" from the 1998 EP Blue Plate Special.
+During live performances of "Enough", the line "just shut up and make it right" is replaced with "shut the fuck up and make it right."
+Two songs appear in films: "Enough" in the 1995 film Angus and "Don't Wanna Behave" in the 1996 film Bio-Dome.

 Critical reception

-Pemberton Roach of AllMusic called Lockjaw a "wonderful reminder of the original spirit of ska-punk," elaborating that "Rather than celebrate the meathead/frat boy misogyny and overly simplistic anarchistic politics that have plagued a lot of "third-wave" ska and punk-pop, Dance Hall Crashers choose to throw a big ol' party."
+Pemberton Roach of AllMusic called Lockjaw a "wonderful reminder of the original spirit of ska-punk," elaborating that "Rather than celebrate the meathead/frat boy misogyny and overly simplistic anarchistic politics that have plagued a lot of 'third-wave' ska and punk-pop, Dance Hall Crashers choose to throw a big ol' party."
 Trouser Press considered the album "a marvelous surge of mature and catchy power pop accented with punk juice and set—almost incidentally—to a breathless bluebeat."
-Music critic Gina Arnold referred to the dual vocals of Elyse Rogers and Karine Deniké as "...(being) in a manner reminiscent of the '80s group Bananarama."
-Arnold classified the album as 'utterly frothy,' and several songs were criticized for being "...fun but lacking in depth."
-John Everson of Southtown Star (Tinley Park, IL) gave the album a 5 out of 5, claiming Lockjaw as "the funniest album I've heard so far this year."
-An unspecified critic from Oakland Tribune highly criticized Lockjaw by giving the album a 1 out of 5 and blaming its shortcomings on Green Day's former managers who signed DHC onto (510) Records.
-Rogers' and Deniké's vocals were also criticized as were the song choices, notably "Queen for a Day" and "We Owe," although the latter was also praised by the critic due in part to guitarists Jason Hammon and Scott Goodell, as was "Sticky."
+Music critic Gina Arnold described the dual vocals of Elyse Rogers and Karine Deniké as "reminiscent of the '80s group Bananarama."
+She classified the album as "utterly frothy," while noting that several songs were "fun but lacking in depth."
+John Everson of the Southtown Star gave the album a perfect rating, claiming Lockjaw as "the funniest album I've heard so far this year."
+In contrast, an unspecified critic from the Oakland Tribune gave the album a 1 out of 5 rating, blaming its shortcomings on Green Day's former managers who signed the band to (510) Records.
+While the critic disparaged the vocals and song choices, notably "Queen for a Day" and "We Owe," they praised the guitar work of Jason Hammon and Scott Goodell on the latter track and "Sticky."